aldolat/posts-in-sidebar/readme.txt

 1. The widget panel (all sections are closed).
 2. The widget panel (all sections are open).
-3. A simple output of the widget: title, excerpt and link to the entire archive.
+3. A simple output of the widget: title, excerpt, and link to the entire archive.
 4. Displaying the featured image, floating left.
-5. The same image as before, but in larger size.
+5. The same image as before, but in a larger size.
 6. The introductory text for the widget.
 7. Displaying the full set of items (categories, date, author, tags, and so on).